Samsung/tizen-docs/docs/application/web/guides/security/tee-client.md

 <a name="shared_memory"></a>
-## Using Shared Memory
+## Use shared memory

 You can handle a block of data without copying it to and from the trusted environment.
 For example, the client application can share a block of encrypted data from a data provider with the trusted application, and the trusted application can decrypt it.

-To share a memory block between a client application and a trusted application:
+To share a memory block between a client application and a trusted application, follow these steps:

 1. Allocate a new memory block as shared memory with the `allocateSharedMemory()` method: